 One of the main reasons that people prefer using a coarse grind is to avoid sludgy coffee.
 However, you can avoid a messy French press brew using some tricks while getting a rich and bold cup of coffee.

 What’s the best temperature for brewing French press coffee?

 I used to believe that the temperature for French press coffee should be between 195-205 degrees Fahrenheit.
 It’s common to find that as a good quality standard for premium coffeemakers, so I assumed it also applied to the French press.
-But, I learned that you could use boiling water and get a delicious cup of coffee.
+But I learned you could use boiling water and get a delicious cup of coffee.

 I’m not too fond of that.
 And I guess that you don’t like cold French press coffee either.

-I learned that you could adjust your water temperature by letting it rest for a minute before brewing.
+I learned you could adjust your water temperature by letting it rest for a minute before brewing.
 It’s a trick that works for anyone without a thermometer, and you can try it if your coffee gets overly bitter.

-It’s common to have excessive bitterness when the roast is too dark, or the grind is too fine.
+It’s common to have excessive bitterness when the roast is too dark or the grind is too fine.
 So, try with water below the boiling point in these cases.

 Verdict: Best coffee for French press

 If you’re looking for a health-oriented, low-acidity, and tasty coffee, Lifeboost is a great option for coffee grounds and whole coffee beans.
 My second favorite is Volcanica Low-Acid Coffee Beans for a classic taste and aroma.
 On the other hand, if you’re exploring new profiles in premium coffee, you can try Koa coffee.